triberians/api-documentation/source/index.html.md

 > Make sure to replace `<YourAccessToken>` with your API key.

 Tribe uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](https://tribe.so).
+You can request a new Tribe API key by [contacting us](dev@tribe.so).

 Tribe expects for the API key to be included in all API requests to the server in a header that looks like the following: